Badri-R-S/Fleetglue_task/Readme.md

 # ROS2 - REST API

-This repository contains the source code that runs a REST API server, and uses it to communicate with the ROS2 nodes.
+This repository contains the source code that runs a REST API server and uses it to communicate with the ROS2 nodes.
-It has been used to communicate tasks and print acknowledgement.
-The entire application has been dockerized to deploy easier.
+It has been used to communicate tasks and print acknowledgment.
+The entire application has been dockerized to deploy more easily.
 It includes:

 - The ROS2 source code (`src/` directory)